AEther-Frisko/point-n-click-game/README.md

 I intend for this to eventually be a complete game, but as of writing this it is very barebones.
 Not much to say just yet.

 ## Testing the Game
-I know how to make testable builds, but the `.exe` is a bit large for pushing to GitHub.
+I have not shared a testable executable yet, but these will likely be shared through GitHub's releases section.
-Looking into the best-practice way to share this.
+In the meantime, you can technically test this for yourself if you have a copy of Godot 4.6.1 and import the `project.godot` file.